DataQualityCommittee/dqc_us_rules/docs/GlobalRuleLogic.md

 If one of the components in a comparison does not exist then the comparison will not occur.
 For example if the rule tests Assets = LiabilitiesAndShareholdersEquity and one of the elements is missing, the test will not run.

+## Text Comparison

+When the text in an element name is matched using string matching (referred to as "Contains the Text") all text comparison of the element name is case insensitive unless otherwise stated in the rule.
+When specific element names are referenced in a rule the text comparison is case sensitive.

+## Element Comparison

+When a specific element is referenced in a rule, an exact case sensitive match is required based on the element name and the namespace.
+Label names of elements are not used for matching unless otherwise stated in the rule.

 ## Decimal Comparison

 When comparing two numeric fact values in a rule, the comparison needs to take into account different decimals.
 Numbers are compared based on the lowest decimal value rounded per XBRL specification.
 For example, the number 532,000,000 with decimals of -6 is considered to be equivalent to 532,300,000 with a decimals value of -5.
 In this case the 532,300,000 is rounded to a million and then compared to the value of 532,000,000.
 (Note that XBRL specifies "round half to nearest even" so 532,500,000 with decimals -6 rounds to 532,000,000, and 532,500,001 rounds to 533,000,000.)